Sachith45/matrix-multipication/README.md

 # matrix-multipication
-matrix multipication using only for loop and function
+matrix multipication using only for loop and function<br>
+matrix multipication using c++